Talia is available for appointments on Wednesdays and Fridays.

 She supports clients with a range of concerns, particularly:

-- Relationship difficulties (romantic, social, familial)
+- Relationship challenges (romantic, social, familial)

-- Emotion regulation issues
+- Emotion regulation difficulties

 - Self-esteem issues (including body image)